ucdavis/gchug/docs/onboarding/slurm_jobs.md

 squeue --me
 ```

 Jobs can be cancelled using `scancel JOBID`. from  `squeue --me`, you'll be able to see the ID associated with all your recent and actively running jobs.

 ```sh
 scancel 3434685
 ```

+# todo
+- [ ] Add links to docs for best practices with slurm scheduling including
+  - using screens/tmux
+  - more advanced sbatch (arrays)
+  - monitoring resources